stackbuilders/hapistrano/README.md

   to the last-deployed state.
 * Deploys shouldn't fail because of dependency problems.

-## Limitations

-Currently Hapistrano is only useful if your application uses git, and you'd have to do some light hacking to make it useful with another version control system.
-Pull requests accepted.

 ## How it Works

 Hapistrano (like Capistrano for Ruby) deploys applications to a new